-December 31, 2020 ember 31, 2019 Accrued payroll \$ - \$ 152,308 Accrued research and development expenses - 806,175 Accrued general and administrative expenses 60,661 1,392,743 Accrued director compensation - 557,500 Deferred rent - 12,438 Accrued DIP and Plan costs related to DIP Funding and Plan 657,598(1) - Total accrued expenses \$ 718,259 \$ 2,921,164
+December 31, 2021 December 31, 2020 Accrued payroll \$ 28,370 \$ - Accrued research and development expenses 29,672 - Accrued general and administrative expenses 76,928 109,968 Accrued DIP and Plan costs related to DIP Funding and Plan - 657,598(1) Total accrued expenses \$ 134,970 \$ 767,566

 (1) Amount represents DIP and Plan costs associated with the Auctus DIP Funding and the Plan.
 As of December 31, 2020, these amounts were note finalized and, as a result, were recorded as accrued expenses in the consolidated balance sheets.
-Subsequent to December 31, 2020, upon finalization, the amount representing the costs associated with the DIP Funding and the Plan will be converted into a Secured Convertible Note.
+Subsequent to December 31, 2020, upon finalization, the amount representing the costs associated with the DIP Funding and the Plan was converted into a Secured Convertible Note and subsequently, in connection with the Company's public offering, into shares of preferred and common stock and warrants to purchase common stock.